pingcap/docs-cn/best-practices/java-app-best-practices.md

 ```

 After it is configured, you can check the monitoring to see a decreased number of `SELECT` statements.

+#### Timeout-related parameters

+TiDB provides two MySQL-compatible parameters that controls the timeout: `wait_timeout` and `max_execution_time`.
+These two parameters respectively control the connection idle timeout with the Java application and the timeout of the SQL execution in the connection; that is to say, these parameters control the longest idle time and the longest busy time for the connection between TiDB and the Java application.
+The default value of both parameters is `0`, which by default allows the connection to be infinitely idle and infinitely busy (an infinite duration for one SQL statement to execute).

+However, in an actual production environment, idle connections and SQL statements with excessively long execution time negatively affect databases and applications.
+To avoid idle connections and SQL statements that are executed for too long, you can configure these two parameters in your application's connection string.
+For example, set `sessionVariables=wait_timeout=3600` (1 hour) and `sessionVariables=max_execution_time=300000` (5 minutes).

 ## Connection pool